 et al., 2018, Drug-coated balloon-only percutaneous coronary intervention for the treatment of De novo coronary artery disease: a systematic review, Cardiology and Therapy, Vol:7, ISSN:2193-6544, Pages:127-149

-et al., 2019, Late Breaking Abstract - The effects of BMPRII loss on endothelial shear adaptation in the pulmonary vascular endothelium, European-Respiratory-Society (ERS) International Congress, EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN:0903-1936
+et al., 2019, Late Breaking Abstract - The effects of BMPRII loss on endothelial shear adaptation in the pulmonary vascular endothelium, International Congress of the European-Respiratory-Society (ERS), EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN:0903-1936